 Termination by Mutual Agreement

 A landlord may agree to allow you out of a lease agreement if you can show her extenuating circumstances which will not allow you to take possession of the property.
 These circumstances can include a sudden layoff or unexpected job transfer that takes you to another state or even out of the country.
 You should get something in writing saying your landlord agrees to terminate the lease by mutual agreement and have the document notarized.
-This helps protect you in the event the landlord attempts to sue you for the balance of a lease he supposedly terminated.
+Having something in writing will help to protect you in the event the landlord attempts to sue you for the balance of a lease he supposedly terminated.

 Illegal Lease Terms

 The terms of your lease agreement may allow you to break or cancel the lease if your landlord includes clauses that violate existing landlord-tenant laws.
 These include provisions that remove the landlord's obligation to maintain the property and allow her to enter the rental property without your prior consent.
-The landlord is unable to sue you to legally enforce such an agreement because the illegal lease provisions void the entire document.
+The landlord is unable to sue you to legally enforce such an agreement because the illegal lease provisions void the lease agreement.
+Be sure to familiarize yourself with the laws governing your lease location to ensure you're covered in this event.